Frank-Wolfe Algorithms for (L0, L1)-smooth functions

-We are now ready to prove a linear convergence rate for convex objectives satisfying the PL condition.
-Notably, this result does not require a lower bound on $\| \nabla f(x_k) \|$, in contrast to Theorem~\ref{th:linear_strong_conv_set}.
+We are now ready to prove the linear convergence rate for convex objectives satisfying the PL condition.
+Notably, this result does not require a lower bound on $\|\nabla f(x_k)\|$, in contrast to Theorem~\ref{th:linear_strong_conv_set}.

-\begin{theorem} Suppose that $f$ is a convex $(L_0, L_1)$-smooth function satisfying the PL condition~\ref{def:pl_cond} with constant $\mu > 0$.
+\begin{theorem} Assume that $f$ is a convex $(L_0, L_1)$-smooth function satisfying the PL condition~\ref{def:pl_cond} with constant $\mu > 0$.
 If there exists $r > 0$ such that $B(x^*, r) \subseteq Q$ for the solution $x^*$, then Algorithm~\ref{alg:fw_l0l1} satisfies

 where $T$ denotes the number of iterations for which $L_0 \leq L_1 \|\nabla f(x_k)\|$, and $K$ denotes the number of iterations for which $L_0 > L_1 \|\nabla f(x_k)\|$. \end{theorem}

 \begin{proof} As in Theorem~\ref{th:linear_strong_conv_set}, we consider two cases.